 The same applies at state or national levels, to go ‘off grid’ again requires batteries or other storage of the energy.
 This is an exploration of the barriers that mean the ‘green’ technologies like solar and wind, alone will never allow exiting fossil fuels for power.
-To replace fossil fuels for power, it needs storage, and we are not there yet.
+To replace fossil fuels for power, requires storage and strategy, and we are not there yet.

 Stationary Power: The Electrical Grid Needs Stored Energy.